 First Look on SSRN

-First Look is a place where journals and other research experts identify content of interest prior to publication.
-It can include a wide range of early stage content types including working papers, proceedings, preprints, accepted papers, and papers under consideration.
-First Look is a partnership between SSRN and some of the world’s most influential journals to provide rapid, early and open access to evolving scholarly research.
+First Look on SSRN is a place where journals identify and share content of interest prior to publication.
+First Look is a partnership between SSRN and some of the world’s most influential journals to provide rapid, early, and open access to evolving scholarly research.
+The early stage research shared can include preprints, accepted papers and papers under consideration.

 Interested in your journal being seen as a pioneer for new research?
 Check out our First Look program to share your newest latest research with a wider audience faster than ever before.